-Short answer is sometimes yes.
+The short answer is sometimes yes.
 Crying-it-out (CIO) is a controlled crying method of sleep training.
-It requires baby to cry at set intervals without parental or care giver support or comfort during that time frame.
-The goal of controlled crying is to teach baby to sleep longer.
+It requires the baby to cry at set intervals without parental or caregiver support or comfort during that time frame.
+The goal of controlled crying is to teach the baby to sleep longer.

 Here are some of the negative reactions to CIO that would indicate, that despite child sleeping longer, CIO did not work.

-- Baby becomes somewhat indifferent to parent (often times moms will mention how their baby doesn't seem to care if parent comes or goes).
+Baby becomes somewhat indifferent to the parent (oftentimes moms will mention how their baby doesn't seem to care if parent comes or goes).

-- Older baby/toddlers may become aggressive towards parent and/or other children.
+Older baby/toddlers may become aggressive towards a parent and/or other children.